felixmulder/felixmulder.github.io/writing/2019-10-05-Designing-testable-components.md

 (In fact this will make the `m` be `Identity` and then unwrap it for us!)

-We could of course run this in any monad we wanted to - like `Either a` or `Maybe` or `IO`.
+We could of course run this in any suitable monad we wanted to - like `Either a` or `Maybe` or `IO`.
 It might seem like a contrived example, but bear in mind that if we let all the functions that require this parameter be readers - we can compose them before actually running it and thus only pass the parameter once.

 ## Actually getting rid of the manual wiring
 Now that we know about reader, it's time to deliver on our goals of effect